 Cash discounts are reductions to invoiced amounts offered to customers for payment within a specified period of time from the date of the invoice.
 The majority of the Company's products are distributed through independent pharmaceutical wholesalers.
-In conjunction with recognizing a sale to a wholesaler, "Net Product revenue" and "Accounts Receivables" take into account the sale of the product at the wholesale acquisition cost and the estimated average end-user contract price.
+In conjunction with recognizing a sale to a wholesaler, "Net Product revenue" and "Accounts Receivables" take into account the sale of the product at the wholesale acquisition cost and an accrual to reflect the difference between the wholesale acquisition cost and the estimated average end-user contract price.
 This accrual is calculated on a product specific basis and is based on the estimated number of outstanding units sold to wholesalers that will ultimately be sold under end-user contracts.
-When the wholesaler sells the product to the end user at the agreed upon end-user contract price, the wholesaler charges the Company ("chargeback") for the difference between the wholesale acquisition price and the end-user contract price and that chargeback is offset against the initial accrual balance.
+When the wholesaler sells the product to the end user at the agreed upon end-user contract price, the wholesaler charges the Company ("chargeback") for the difference between the wholesale acquisition price and the end-user contract price as offset against the initial accrual balance.